Natural Resources

 Community 1.1

 Pinyon and juniper are growing in clusters where roots take advantage of water and nutrients in and around the bedrock.
-Major grasses include western wheatgrass, needleandthread, Indian ricegrass, and blue grama.
-Also common are muttongrass, Junegrass, squirreltail, littleseed ricegrass, and (in favored locations) mountain muhly and small amounts of Arizona fescue.
+Major grasses include western wheatgrass, needle and thread, Indian ricegrass, and blue grama.
+Also common are muttongrass, prairie Junegrass, squirreltail, littleseed ricegrass, and (in favored locations) mountain muhly and small amounts of Arizona fescue.
 Forbs make up a small part of the yield, but some are conspicuous when in bloom.
 They include buckwheat, paintbrush, penstemon, hairy goldaster, Colorado rubberweed, lupine, and scarlet gilia.
 Important shrubs are alderleaf mountain mahogany, wax currant, and gooseberry.
 Serviceberry, skunkbush sumac, snowberry, prairie sagewort, fourwing saltbush, winterfat, prickly pear, and yucca are commonly present, and there may be some rock spirea.

 Resilience management.
-The reference community phase is the most resilient to disturbance.
+The reference community is the most resilient to disturbance.
 A diversity of plant species keep the ecological health functional and able to resist colonization by trees.

 Dominant plant species